speakeztech/mlir-tutorial/docs/tutorials/09-canonicalizers.md

 Optimizations trigger reliably
 ```

-Canonicalization is a **force multiplier**—it makes other passes exponentially more effective by reducing the space of IR structures they must handle.
+Canonicalization is a **force multiplier**, it makes other passes exponentially more effective by reducing the space of IR structures they must handle.

 ### Common Canonicalization Patterns